kamranayub/dotposthog/docs/FeatureFlagsApi.md

 <a id="featureflagsmyflagsretrieve"></a>
 # **FeatureFlagsMyFlagsRetrieve**
-> FeatureFlag FeatureFlagsMyFlagsRetrieve (string projectId)
+> PostHogFeatureFlag FeatureFlagsMyFlagsRetrieve (string projectId)